cagostino/npcsh/README.md

 ```
 ollama run phi3
 ```

+Support for openai, anthropic, and general huggingface transformers to be added.

 The user can change the model by setting the environment variable `NPCSH_MODEL` to the desired model name and to change the provider by setting the environment variable `NPCSH_PROVIDER` to the desired provider name.